BrentMRPalmer/CSI4107-A1/README.md

 We obtain better results when we use the titles and the full text, as opposed to simply the titles.
 More specifically, the mean average precision is 22.87% higher when we include the text of the documents as well.

 A possible reason is that the full text provides more context about the document.
-For example, the full text is more likely than just the title to include synonyms for important terms.
-So, if a query contains a synonym for a term in the title, it is possible that it would be matched with the document if the information retrieval system uses the full text, but not if it uses just the title.
+For example, the full text is more likely to be representative of the document content because it contains a wider variety of terms, thus casting a wider net to match with certain relevant terms in queries.